 Operationally, the development environments are completely separated from the production systems, ensuring tight control on access to your data and ensuring work by developers can't touch or interact with your production data.
-The development environments are still actively managed by our devops team, ensuring consistency and control over even development environments is tightly managed too.
+The development environments are still actively managed by our DevOps team, ensuring consistency and control over even development environments is tightly managed too.

 The only access to a client's account for our support staff to use is via the Accelo application itself, and all accesses are logged, showing the user and the timestamp of their login/use.
-We have strong policies that this is only undertaken to replicate or confirm a specific bug/issue when alerted by a client, and all of our team members must sign onto stringent confidentiality agreements before starting with the company.
+We have strong policies that this is only undertaken to replicate or confirm a specific bug/issue when alerted by a client, and all of our team members must sign stringent confidentiality agreements before starting with the company.
 Any abuse of this monitored/logged access is grounds for instant termination.

-Servers, websites and applications are created by people, and from time to time bugs and vulnerabilities are discovered in the underlying software platforms that power Accelo.
-We rely solely on Open Source software (including OpenSSH, Apache, MySQL, Mongo, ElasticSearch, Kibana, Puppet, Postfix and others) and we ensure we use widely adopted, supported and maintained versions of these products.
+Servers, websites, and applications are created by people, and from time to time bugs and vulnerabilities are discovered in the underlying software platforms that power Accelo.
+We rely solely on Open Source software (including OpenSSH, Apache, MySQL, Mongo, ElasticSearch, Kibana, Puppet, Postfix, and others) and we ensure we use widely adopted, supported, and maintained versions of these products.

 On the occasion that a vulnerability is found in one of these platforms (eg, Heartbleed) our operations team move fast (in the case of Heartbleed, we had patched all systems within 90 minutes).
-With a team watching these things around the clock, a mixture of expertise, vigilance and doing things right ensures your data is protected and secure, much more so than it would be sitting on a server in the corner of your office.
+With a team watching these things around the clock, a mixture of expertise, vigilance, and doing things right ensures your data is protected and secure, much more so than it would be sitting on a server in the corner of your office.

-Within each zone we use multiple independent systems to provide load balancing (Enterprise Load Balancers, or ELB service), compute power (Elastic Compute Cloud, or EC2 service), scalable and redundant databases (Relational Database Service, or RDS) and storage (S3, EFS and Glacier).
-We also make use of Amazon's distributed DNS service (Route53), system monitoring services (Cloudwatch) and security/key stores (KMS).
+Within each zone we use multiple independent systems to provide load balancing (Enterprise Load Balancers, or ELB service), compute power (Elastic Compute Cloud, or EC2 service), scalable and redundant databases (Relational Database Service, or RDS), and storage (S3, EFS, and Glacier).
+We also make use of Amazon's distributed DNS service (Route53), system monitoring services (Cloudwatch), and security/key stores (KMS).

-Our compute architecture uses Auto-Scaling Groups (ASGs) to ensure that as load increases our systems automatically scale up to meet the demand.
+Our compute architecture uses Auto-Scaling Groups (ASGs) to ensure that as the load increases our systems automatically scale up to meet the demand.
 When it comes to redundancy, key services like our databases are always running in a redundant configuration, ensuring that if one service drops its twin/redundant service is already running and ready to take over automatically.

-In addition to our use of the world's largest cloud company to provide confident and continuity for our clients, Accelo itself is on a strong financial footing.
-While we don't disclose revenues, Accelo is growing very strongly and the increasing revenues from our thousands of paying users ensure we're quite capable of not only maintaining services but also investing in continuous improvement across the product.
+In addition to our use of the world's largest cloud company to provide confidence and continuity for our clients, Accelo itself is on a strong financial footing.
+While we don't disclose revenues, Accelo is growing very strongly and the increasing revenues from our thousands of paying users to ensure we're quite capable of not only maintaining services but also investing in continuous improvement across the product.